wso2/docs-choreo-dev/en/docs/references/pricing.md

 The [scheduler](#scheduler) on Choreo runs once per day and fetches the oil prices for the day from the [Oil Price API](#oilPriceAPI).
 It then computes the jet fuel price applying the price calculation formula.
 The scheduler then updates the daily jet fuel price in the [Air Fare Database](#airFareDatabase).

-Having the jet fuel price, the scheduler is able to now calculate the airfare for each route.
+Having the jet fuel price, the scheduler is now able to now calculate the airfare for each route.
 The Scheduler retrieves the airline routes from the [Airline Routes API](#airlineRoutesAPI).
 Upon receiving the airline routes, it iterates over each route, computes the airfare, and updates the AirFare database.

 #### Glossary

 - <a class="pricing" id="scheduler">Scheduler</a>: A scheduled task created on Choreo that runs every day.
 - <a class="pricing" id="oilPriceAPI">Oil Price API</a>: An external-facing API that returns the crude oil price for the day.
 - <a class="pricing" id="airFareDatabase">Air Fare Database</a>: The database that stores the jet fuel price which is used to compute the airfare for each route.
 - <a class="pricing" id="airlineRoutesAPI">Airline Routes API</a>: An external-facing API that provides details about the airline routes and a list of airline routes.
 - <a class="pricing" id="airlineRoutesDatabase">Airline Routes Database</a>: The database that stores the airline routes information.

 <br/>